Healthcare Services and Programs

 OhioHealth's McConnell Heart Health Center and Grant Health and Fitness Center are staffed with certified exercise physiologists and nutritionists who can help get you on track for stroke prevention and good health.

-Call these Centers to schedule a tour and find out how you can set up a health and exercise program for you and your family.
+Call these Centers to schedule a tour and find out how you can practice stroke prevention by setting up a health and exercise program for you and your family.